What adaptations are in place around Covid-19?

-Most homes can accommodate the space required for a massage table.
+Most homes can accommodate the space required for a massage table - a table is approximately 1 metre x 2 metres and requires enough working space around it for the client to move without compromising their posture.
 A living room or kitchen usually has enough space, but for those who have limited space, we also have ergonomic massage chairs - also suitable for clients with limited mobility who may struggle to get on and off a massage table.

 Can you visit my hotel room